 Why would anyone want to vape cannabis instead of burning it?
 Smoking any plant material requires burning it.
 Studies have shown combustion of plant material introduces airborne and skin-borne carcinogens into the body.
 When cannabis is heated to a certain point, the desired cannabinoids are released without igniting the plant material, making vaporizers a preferred method to those who want to avoid smoking.

-While there are various vaporizers available on the market today, vape pens and direct-draw vaporizers (a.k.a. disposable vape pens) are among the most common and accessible devices for vaping.
+While there are various vaporizers available on the market today, vape pens and direct-draw vaporizers, or disposable vape pens, are among the most common and accessible devices for vaping.
 Vape pens are shaped like a writing pen, and utilize conduction heating that works directly in contact with cannabis flower or concentrate.
 The electronically heated screen or metal surface is designed to heat the herb or concentrate to a precise temperature and burn it evenly.
 Uneven heat distribution can combust the flower or concentrate, which means you’re actually smoking, not vaping.

 Why Do People Prefer Vaping?

-While many cannabis connoisseurs will argue that there’s no better method of consuming cannabis than the traditional way, with a light and a smoke of a joint, pipe, or bong, consumer preferences are changing.
+While many cannabis connoisseurs will argue that there’s no better method of consuming cannabis than the traditional lighting and smoking of a joint, pipe, or bong, consumer preferences are changing.

 So why do we vape?
 There is evidence that vaping maximizes terpene flavors and cannabinoid intake.
 Vaping also reduces the risk of exposure to harmful chemicals created during the process of smoking.